 Surveys.
-One of the most important management activities is the continuance of surveys for northern leopard frogs.
+One of the most important management activities is the continuation of surveys for northern leopard frogs.
 It is extremely important for the conservation of leopard frogs in Washington to find additional occupied habitat, if it occurs.
-A number of people are looking for leopard frogs as part of their normal work as wildlife, habitat or wetland biologists, as part of college projects, and because of an interest in amphibians and reptiles.
+A number of people are looking for leopard frogs as part of their normal work as wildlife, habitat or wetland biologists, as part of college projects, or because of an interest in amphibians and reptiles.
 It is possible that new populations may be found in areas that have not been searched yet.
 Ponds that are occupied by leopard frogs should be mapped, monitored and evaluated.
 Annual or biennial egg mass counts should be performed.
 Transects should also be established for late summer or early fall surveys to sex, age, and count leopard frogs.
 Although these techniques have not been validated as being accurate indices of population size or trend, they are the only techniques currently available that can be accomplished with low to moderate cost.
 Overwintering sites should be located, as well as important dispersal routes.

 Research.
+Currently, no research is being conducted on leopard frogs in Washington.
 As more is learned about leopard frog populations, it may be possible to design research to test various hypotheses concerning the causes of observed declines.
 A better understanding of these causes will be vital to conservation efforts.
-Additional important research topics include: understanding the dynamics of leopard frog populations over a number of years at Washington sites; evaluation of the effects of pesticides and herbicides on reproduction and survival of leopard frogs; evaluation of the effects of bullfrogs and exotic fish on leopard frogs; an evaluation of habitat structure of leopard frog breeding and overwintering sites; and the effects of introduced wetland plants on that habitat structure.
+Additional important research topics include: the relationship between breeding and overwintering habitat; factors affecting leopard frogs during migration, understanding the dynamics of leopard frog populations over a number of years at Washington sites; evaluation of the effects of pesticides and herbicides on reproduction and survival of leopard frogs; evaluation of the effects of bullfrogs and introduced fish on leopard frogs; an evaluation of habitat structure of leopard frog breeding and overwintering sites; and the effects of introduced wetland plants on that habitat structure.
 It is important to map and monitor the continuing spread of bullfrogs in the region.
 If and when bullfrogs colonize a leopard frog site, research and monitoring of their interactions should occur.
 Management actions should be taken to reduce or eliminate bullfrogs from leopard frog sites.